|

 determine your Basal Metabolic Rate, a calculator makes more sense than

-a chart.
 Try a Basal

 Metabolic Rate Calculator.